rudderlabs/query-generator/README.md

 > ✔️ **Note**: All the sample input JSON files are placed under `api/data`.
 <br>

-> ✔️ To know more about how the backend server works, or how the events are pre-populated for query generation, check out our [Wiki]().
+> ✔️ To know more about how the backend server works, how to operate the backend server in the standalone mode, or how the events are pre-populated for query generation, check out our [Wiki](https://github.com/rudderlabs/query-generator/wiki).
 <br>

 ### Step 2: Start the Frontend App